jessecui/WSII-Urban-Analytics-Lot-Greening-Effects/README.md

 ## Archived Code
 There is archived code in archived_old_code under the archive_folders_2019.
 This is code I wrote in Fall 2019, but contains code on how to process land use proportions per lot and how to create a large attributes dataset for greened and vacant lots.

-# Latex
-Analysis documentation and writeup is in latex_writeup, as well as the source latex code.